doctore/Spring5Microservices/README.md

 * **Lombok** to reduce the code development in entities and DTOs.
 * **Cache2k** as cache to reduce the invocations to the database.

-In this subproject the layer's division is:
+In this microservice, the layer's division is:

 * **repository** layer used to access to the database.
 * **service** containing the business logic.